SzCsaba01/Electronic-Shop/README.md

 # Electronic-Shop

-In this project I used .NET 6 and Angular to make a web application called Electronic-Shop.
-As an Administrator, you can add, delete, modify Products and view and delete Users.
-Users can register, verify their email and they can login to the app.
-If users are logged in, they can add Products to Favorites and Cart, search for products by name, and choose the types of products they want to see.
-They can purchase the Products from the cart and the purchases will be displayed in the profile details.
-For the purchase the information from the profile details will be used.
+Electronic-Shop is a web application built with .NET 6 and Angular, designed to provide a seamless online shopping experience for electronic products.
+This application offers a range of features for both administrators and users, ensuring an efficient and user-friendly platform.

+## Features

+### Administrator Capabilities

+- **Manage Products:** Add, delete, and modify product details.
+- **User Management:** View and delete users.

+### User Capabilities

+- **Registration and Login:** Users can register, verify their email via SendGrid, and log in to the app.
+- **Product Interaction:** Logged-in users can add products to their favorites and cart, search for products by name, and filter products by type.
+- **Purchases:** Users can purchase products from their cart, and the purchase details will be displayed in their profile.
+- **Profile Management:** Purchase information is automatically populated from the profile details.

+## Technologies Used

+- **Backend:** .NET 6
+- **Frontend:** Angular
+- **Database:** Entity Framework for database manipulation
-I used Entity-framework for database manipulation, SendGrid as email service for registration and registration confirmation.
+- **Email Service:** SendGrid for email registration and confirmation
-To show users in a table I used Ag-Grid and for products layout I used Angular-Material.
-For more details see the Documentation.
+- **UI Components:** Ag-Grid for displaying users and Angular-Material for product layout